sihyun-yu/Ogogada/Reports/DP2/[DP2] Ideation.md

 After this, we picked top 3 solutions ideas with a few criteria.
 Here are our criteria for choosing solution ideas.

 * Make sense
+* Be useful
-* Have fun
+* Provide interest
-* Not bothering workers
+* Not bothering workers and managers
-* More related with POV and also with Soojung's story
+* More related with POV and also with Soojeong's story

 Through those criteria, we selected these 3 solution ideas.
 We denote how these solution ideas fit well with our criteria.

 * Simulate complicated situations that frequently occur at the cafe

-> * Workers can practice a lot without being embarrassed and get familiar with POS by simulating situations
+> * Workers can practice a lot without being embarrassed and get familiar with POS by simulating situations.
+> * Since Soojeong wants to be perfect at any sudden situations, this solution is a good option for her.

 * Show rankings for workers or for specific learning process

 > * Workers have fun through competition with others
 > * Workers are motivated practicing POS through seeing their rankings

 * POS histories which show nice answer of certain special situations

 > * By knowing the nice structured answers to the difficult situations, workers can cope with real sudden situations
+> * With stored histories, workers don't feel burdened or embarrassed of asking trivial things to managers.

 ### Storyboards